Porter Township, Clinton County, Pennsylvania

-Porter Township is a township in Clinton County, Pennsylvania, United States.
-The population was 1,481 at the 2020 census.
+Porter Township is a township that is located in Clinton County, Pennsylvania, United States.
+The population was 1,481 at the time of the 2020 census.

 Geography

 Porter Township is located in southern Clinton County and is bordered to the southwest by Centre County.
-The unincorporated community of Lamar is in the western part of the township next to the county line, and Clintondale is adjacent to it to the northeast.
+The unincorporated community of Lamar is located in the western part of the township next to the county line, and Clintondale is adjacent to it to the northeast.

 Interstate 80 passes through the township, with access from Exit 173 (Pennsylvania Route 64).

 According to the United States Census Bureau, the township has a total area of 66.5 sqkm, of which 66.2 sqkm is land and 0.3 sqkm, or 0.45%, is water.